zzhang82/web422/notes/angular-forms-example.md

 Using Angular CLI, generate a new project:
 `ng new Testing --routing -sg -st`

+(For more information on the flags for the 'ng new' command, see: [https://github.com/angular/angular-cli/wiki/new#options](https://github.com/angular/angular-cli/wiki/new#options)

 In Terminal, navigate to the project's folder.

 Open the project in Visual Studio Code: